RAFALZDROWOK/currency-converter-react/README.md

 - writing the code in REACT.JS, which I wrote earlier in pure JS
 - gaining practice in CSS implementation in REACT.JS
 - introducing the version to the deployment
+- entering the date and time in real time via the new Date() object
 - use of new technologies such as:
 React✔ ReactDOM✔ Webpack✔ Babel✔ ESLint✔ Jest✔ PostCSS✔ HTML✔ CSS✔ JavaScript✔ ES6+✔ BEM✔ GIT✔ Flex✔ Grid✔ Media queries✔ Immutability✔ Arrays✔